 As reliable as on land

-In-ship data networks must be as reliable as the Internet on land or the LAN in data centers, factories and offices.
-The comfortable interior design of cruise liners belies the fact that a maritime environment has totally different requirements than those of a hotel on land.
-The installation has to withstand salt air, changing climate zones, some of them extreme, and, last but not least, constant vibrations for years.
+In-ship data networks must be as reliable as the Internet on land or the LAN in data centers, factories, and offices.
+The comfortable interior design of cruise liners belies the fact that a maritime environment has different requirements than those of a hotel on land.
+The installation has to withstand salt air, changing climate zones, some of the extreme, and, last but not least, constant vibrations for years.

 The fact that the cabling of the cabins on «Neue Mein Schiff 1» and «Neue Mein Schiff 2» is from R&M underscores the shipyard’s safety- and quality-oriented product selection.
 Before the current project, Meyer Turku had already equipped six ships with cables and components from R&M. In each of the two new TUI cruise liners, 4,000 to 5,000 Cat.
 6 connections and the above-mentioned several hundred kilometers of shielded cables will ensure reliable 1 Gigabit Ethernet.